1) What is the deadline for application?

-The deadline for application to the graduate programs in the School of Communication is JANUARY 15th for September admission. .
+The deadline for applications to the MA Double Degree in Global Communication is February 15 for September admission.

 3) What are the requirements for admissions at both MA and PhD levels?

-For admission to the MA program, the applicant should normally have completed or be near completion of a Bachelor’s degree in a relevant discipline at a recognized university or college, and hold a GPA of 3.0 or higher.
-Since Communication is an interdisciplinary programme, disciplinary considerations are generally considered as secondary to the proposed project, and to availability of adequate supervision.
+For admission to the MA program, the applicant should normally have completed or be near completion of a Bachelor’s degree in a relevant discipline at a recognized university or college with a cumulative GPA of 3.0 or higher.
+Since Communication is an interdisciplinary programme, disciplinary considerations are generally considered as secondary to the proposed project and to availability of adequate supervision.

 Detailed information on program requirements is available from Jason Congdon, Graduate Program Coordinator (firstname.lastname@example.org)

 4) What is the adjudication process for admissions?